buildpacks/rfcs/text/0000-stack-buildpacks.md

 However, some of the context it is run in is different from regular buildpacks.

-For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding the a few specific directories and files.
+For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding a few specific directories and files.

 Additionally, a platform may store a new stack image to cache the changes.
 All of the captured changes will be included in a single layer produced as output from the stackpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.